LexioJ/agora/README.md

 - 💬 Comments and discussions
 - 👍 Supports (likes/upvotes)
+- 🤖 Create your own inquiries family.
+- 🧩 Reply and transform inquiries.
+- 🔗 Attach files with your inquiries.
-- 🧾 Multiple inquiry types (proposals, debates, petitions, projects)
+- 🧾 Multiple inquiry types and customization (proposals, debates, petitions, projects,.... )
 - 📂 Categorization and filtering by location/family
 - 🔒 Secure and private – all data stays on your Nextcloud server